 1. Short-term investments are stated at amortized cost using the interest method.
 Non-investment grade short-term investments are stated at the lower of amortized cost or fair value.
 2. Bonds with a NAIC rating 1 and 2 are stated at amortized cost using the interest method; all others are stated at the lower of amortized cost or fair value.
 The Company does not own any SVO Identified Exchange Traded Funds.
-3. The Company does not have any investments in common stocks.
-4. The Company does not have any investments in preferred stocks.
+3. Common stocks are stated at fair value except for investments in subsidiaries - see Item 7.
+4. Redeemable preferred stocks rated 1 and 2 are stated at amortized cost; perpetual preferred stocks rated 1 and 2 are stated at fair value; all others are stated at the lower of cost, amortized cost or fair value.
 5. The Company's investment portfolio does not include any mortgage loans.
-6. For residential mortgage-backed securities (RMBS), commercial mortgage-backed securities (CMBS) and loan-backed and structured securities (LBASS), the NAIC has retained a third-party investment management firm to assist in the determination of the appropriate NAIC designations and Book Adjusted Carrying Values based on not only on the probability of loss, but also on the severity of loss.
-Those RMBS, CMBS and LBASS securities that are not modeled but receive a current year NAIC Credit Rating Provider (CRP) rating equal to NAIC 1 and 2 are stated at amortized cost and NAIC 3-6 are stated at lower of amortized cost or fair value.
+6. For residential mortgage-backed securities (RMBS), commercial mortgage-backed securities (CMBS) and other loan-backed and structured securities (LBASS), the NAIC has retained third-party investment management firm to assist in the determination of the appropriate NAIC designations and Book Adjusted Carrying Values based not only on the probability of loss, but also on the severity of loss.
+Those RMBS, CMBS and other LBASS securities that are not modeled but receive a current year NAIC Credit Rating Provider (CRP) rating equal to NAIC 1 and 2 are stated at amortized cost and NAIC 3-6 are stated at lower of amortized cost or fair value.
 Mandatory convertible bonds are stated at the lower of book value or fair value, regardless of the NAIC designation.
-7. The Company does not have any investments in subsidiaries, controlled or affiliated companies.
-8. The Company does not have any investments in joint ventures, partnerships or limited liability companies.
+7. Investments in subsidiary and affiliated companies are stated as follows: Three wholly owned insurance subsidiaries, National Interstate Insurance Company of Hawaii, Inc. (NIHI), Triumphe Casualty Company (TCC) and Vanliner Insurance Company (VIC) are stated at the statutory equity in net assets.
+TransProtection Service Company (TPSC), a wholly owned non-insurance subsidiary, is stated at GAAP equity value, but is nonadmitted.
+Goodwill arising from the acquisition of VIC had been fully amortized by June 30, 2020 (see Note 3A).

+8. Investments in limited partnerships are stated at the underlying audited GAAP equity value.
 9. The Company does not invest in derivative instruments.
 10. The Company does not anticipate investment income when evaluating the need for premium deficiency reserves.
 11. Unpaid losses and loss adjustment expense reserves represent the estimated ultimate net cost of all reported and unreported losses incurred.
 The Company does not discount loss and loss adjustment expense reserves.
-The reserves for unpaid losses and loss adjustment expenses include an amount determined using individual case estimates, loss reports, and an amount, based on past experience, for losses incurred but not reported.
+The reserves for unpaid losses and loss adjustment expenses include an amount determined using individual case estimates and loss reports and an amount, based on past experience, for losses incurred but not reported.
 Those estimates are subject to the effects of trends in loss severity and frequency.
 Although considerable variability is inherent in such estimates and the ultimate liability may be in excess of or less than the amounts provided, management believes that the reserves for losses and loss adjustment expenses are adequate.
 The estimates are continually reviewed and adjusted as necessary as experience develops or new information becomes known; such adjustments are reflected in the period determined.
-12. The Company has a capitalization policy for prepaid expenses and purchases of items such as office equipment, software/hardware, furniture, vehicles, and other equipment and leasehold improvements.
+12. The Company has a capitalization policy for prepaid expenses and purchases of items such as office equipment, software/hardware, furniture, vehicles, other equipment and leasehold improvements.
 The predefined capitalization thresholds under this policy have not changed from those of the prior year.
 13. The Company is a property and casualty insurance company only and does not write major medical and/or prescription drug coverage.